 * And beyond...

 (unless otherwise noted or as obvious

-as a fed in a facemask.)
+as a raw mackerel in a Jell-O mold.)